pauliwog/philter-ucsf/paul/DOCUMENTATION.md

 If you are curious and want to see what I did every day, you can check out [this google doc](https://docs.google.com/document/d/1R0CZyHlFhXny1KTAiDswyUyNCPmuKjYGK685wO2t_ug/edit?usp=sharing) with more of my planning and notes.

 If any questions arise about my documentation, code, or really anything, feel free to email me at burke.invent@gmail.com (not a link it's just blue for some reason).

+And if for some reason you have access to my documentation but not my git repo, email me and I'll add you as a collaborator!

 # What I did